chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

-This document specifies several new RPC auth pseudo-flavors that servers may advertise to clients and that clients may use in individual RPC transactions, as follows:
+This document specifies several new RPC auth pseudo-flavors that servers may advertise to clients and that clients may use in individual RPC transactions.
+These pseudo-flavors can be used with any network transport service that provides cryptographically secure authentication or encyrption, as follows:

 * The new RPC auth pseudo-flavor AUTH_NONE_MPA indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only